sodadata/docs/soda-cl/profile.md

 3. Access the **Columns** tab to review the columns that Soda Core profiled.

 ![profile columns](../assets/images/profile-columns.png)

 ## Compute consumption and cost considerations

 Both column profiling and dataset discovery can lead to increased computation costs on your datasources.
-Consider adding these configurations to a selected few datasets to keep costs low.
+Consider adding these configurations to a select few datasets to keep costs low.

 ### Discover Datasets